Bağlıca, Uludere

 Bağlıca (Kudin) is a village in the Uludere District of Şırnak Province in Turkey.
-The village is populated by Kurds of the Goyan tribe and had a population of 636 in 2021.
+The village is populated by Kurds of the Goyan tribe and had a population of 888 in 2023.

 The hamlet of Kalemli (Daloka) is attached to Bağlıca.

 The village was depopulated in the 1990s during the Kurdish–Turkish conflict.

+Population

+Population history from 2007 to 2023: